 Welcome to BERKE1337, a group of computer security enthusiasts at UC Berkeley.
 We meet on a regular basis to hack, defend, educate, and have fun.

 BERKE1337 was originally founded as a team to compete in the Western Regional Collegiate Cyber Defense Competition.
 Since its inception, the team has grown, but this competition is still one of BERKE1337's biggest events.
-In this competition, our team of eight is given a network of approximately 20 servers and workstations which must be secured against constant attack from a professional security team.
+In this competition, our team of eight is given a network of approximately 20 servers and workstations that must be secured against constant attack from a professional security team.
 Simultaneously, we must complete objectives given to us by the competition organizers, such as setting up new roles for servers or reconfiguring network topology.
-The 1st place in the regionals advances to the National Collegiate Cyber Defense Competition.
+First place in WWRCDC advances to the National Collegiate Cyber Defense Competition.

 CTF contests are usually designed to serve as an educational exercise to give participants experience in securing a machine, as well as conducting and reacting to the sort of attacks found in the real world.
 Reverse-engineering, network sniffing, protocol analysis, system administration, programming, and cryptanalysis are all skills which can be useful in a CTF.